 Magic Weapon 5e

-When stumbling upon a shiny new magical weapons in your D&D 5E game, don’t be too hasty to snatch it up!
+When stumbling upon a shiny new magical weapon in your D&D 5e game, don’t be too quick to snatch it up!
 If it seems too good to be true, it usually is; all power comes at a price, and some powerful Magic Weapons come with dastardly curses attached.

-Illuminator’s Tattoo 5E
+Illuminator’s Tattoo 5e

-Some 5E magic items aren’t permanent, physical items.
-For instance, the Illuminator’s Tattoo is a magic needle that, when used to create a tattoo, disappears.
+Some 5e magic items aren’t permanent, physical items.
+For instance, the Illuminator’s Tattoo 5e is a magic needle that, when used to create a tattoo, disappears.

 This allows them to touch any written message with their fingertip, say someone’s name, and, for the next 24 hours, only the writer and the one whose name was spoken can read the message.
 If the tattoo is ever removed, the needle reappears, and a new tattoo can be applied to someone else.

 Boots of False Tracks 5e